commintern/commintern.github.io/index.md

 {% include JB/setup %}
-I am a first-year [Mphil][] student in [Department of Applied Mathematics][] , [The Hong Kong Polytechnic University][], under the supervision of [Dr. Zhao Xingqiu][] and [Dr. Ye Zhisheng][].
+I am a first-year [Mphil][] student in [Department of Applied Mathematics][] , [The Hong Kong Polytechnic University][], under the supervision of [Dr. Zhao Xingqiu][](HKPU) and [Dr. Ye Zhisheng][](NUS).
 My research interest is applied statistics.
-I am working on research in industry statistics field.
+I am working on research in Accelerated Life Testing.
 I would like to pursue Ph.D. in the future.

 I am widely interested in philosophy, computing science, social sciences